DERIVING BENEFITS FROM THIS THREAD

 This is my concluding post for this thread, unless Baguamonk1 or other persons post untrue statements after this, which require clarification.

 The main aim of this thread is to dispel ignorance and untruths as revealed in Baguamonk1's posts, as part of our on-going effort to present quality information in our forum.
-Two of Baguamonk1's posts were chosen for this purpose, and they are Post 51 in the thread Can a disciple surpass his sifu? and Post 47 of this thread.
+Two of Baguamonk1's posts were chosen for this purpose, and they are Post 51, Can a disciple surpass his sifu? and Post 47 of this thread.

 The first post was chosen because I was appalled not only at its ignorance and untruths but also at the authoritative manner Baguamonk1 presented these ignorant and untrue statements, as if they were facts.
 When his mistakes were pointed out, Baguamonk1 had the habit of saying others had put words into his mouth or he was quoted out of context.
 The first chosen post is excellent evidence to prove him wrong.
 Baguamonk1's own words were quoted in full and in the exact order they appear in his post.